sukibidi/SPM-Fication/README.md

-# SPM Streak — Arcade Revision Engine
+# SPM-fication // Arcade Revision Engine

 **SPMfication: SPM Streak** is a gamified, high-fidelity revision engine for Malaysian SPM students.
 It transforms exam preparation into an arcade speedrun experience with 10-second timers, combo multipliers, live leaderboards, and daily streak mechanics.